 On 16th March 2015, the Company engaged FIIG Securities Limited to arrange the issue of a 5 year unsecured corporate bond.
-The offering was fully subscribed on the 26th March 2015, raising \$38.7 million net of transaction costs at a floating coupon rate over the 90 day bank bill swap rate.
+The offering was fully subscribed raising \$38.7 million net of transaction costs at a floating coupon rate over the 90 day bank bill swap rate.
 The bond offering increased the tenure of our debt maturity profile and diversified our debt funding sources.
 The net proceeds of the offering were used to reduce existing bank debt and to fund working capital investment.